JanMiksovsky/emojese/docs/Guidelines.md

-# Strategies for representing words with emojis
+# Guidelines for representing words with emojis

 Because there are [many common words with no obvious emoji representation](./Challenges.md), Emojese resorts to a number of strategies to produce understandable and memorable emoji sequences.

-## General strategies
+## General guidelines

 - Consider the full range of Unicode, not just emoji characters.
+The [Compart Unicode search tool](https://www.compart.com/en/unicode) is excellent for this purpose.
-- Make judicious use of mathematical symbols, including numbers.
-Recognize that few people will know the precise meaning of obscure mathematical symbols; it's best if the symbols are suggestive of their meanings.
+- Make judicious use of mathematical symbols and arrows.
+See below.
-- Reserve arrows for the most common words or constructions.
-It is tempting to use the hundreds of Unicode arrows to suggest a wide range of actions, but relying too heavily on subtly-different arrows produces visually confusing results.
-See "Arrows" below.
 - Big, obvious distinctions are better than small, subtle ones.
 When sent in a messaging application, emojis can appear very small, making fine details hard to discern.
 - Choose emoji which, if not obvious, are at least recognizable, memorable, and sensible in retrospect.
 Few people would type 🐛🦋 for “become” on their own, but hopefully in retrospect the choice of those emoji makes sense.
 - The more common an idea is, ideally the shorter its emoji expression should be.
 - There's no need to reproduce standard emoji definitions.
 There is no Emojese definition for "cat", for example, because the 🐈 emoji already has the standard English description "cat", and typing "cat" in the app already produces that emoji.
 - Be aware that emoji representations vary from platform to platform, which can occasionally present challenges.
 For example, the contrast in 🏕️⛺ ("near") works well in iOS and other platforms, but poorly in Microsoft Windows.
+- Avoid using text to convey meaning.
+Avoid emoji with words like 🆓, with the exception of 🆗 ("ok" is nearly universally understood).
+Text for proper nouns is fine.
-- Unless gender or skin tone is an important aspect of the word, use the genderless people emoji like 🧑 in their default (typically yellow) skin tone.
+- Unless gender or skin tone is an important aspect of the word, use the genderless people emoji like 🧑 rather than gendered alternatives.
+Messages about specific people can use more specific genders.
+- Likewise, generally use the default yellow skin tone.
+- Be family-friendly.
+It's unclear whether adding entries like 🍆 would actually make this more fun.
 - [Emojipedia](https://emojipedia.org/) is a reasonably definitive emoji reference.

 ## Parts of speech indicators